Close Menu

 Morpheus’ ship, the Nebuchadnezzar, is a Biblical reference to King Nebuchadnezzar II of Babylon, from the biblical Book of Daniel.
 King Nebuchadnezzar served as king of Babylon from 605 BC to 562 BC and was the longest-reigning and most powerful monarch of the Neo-Babylonian Empire.
 He conquered Judah as described in the Bible’s Books of Kings and the Book of Jeremiah.
 His capital, Babylon, is the largest archaeological site in the Middle East and was home to the “Hanging Gardens” of Babylon.

 In the Bible Book of Daniel, Nebuchadnezzar has a dream he can’t remember.
 He said, “I have dreamed a dream, and my spirit was troubled to know the dream.”
 (Daniel 2:3).
-He’s so disturbed by the dream he searches wise men for an answer.
+He’s so disturbed by the dream that he searches wise men for an answer.

 In The Matrix, Morpheus travels into the simulation looking for people to wake up from the dream-like world created by the machines.
+The hovership is one of the greatest vehicles in the history of science fiction.

-“I was at the bite fight between Evander and Tyson in Las Vegas and I see The Wachowski Brothers; they have their very introverted shy guys thing,” he said.
-“Cut to we’re working and doing a movie and at the end, they presented me with a gift of a beautiful rendering of Neo and Morpheus in the Dojo fighting with a couple of photographs.
-On the back Larry (Wachowski) wrote, ‘I had a dream about a man who wore mirrored sunglasses and spoke in riddles and when I met you and heard your voice I knew that you were that guy.’
+“I was at the bite fight between Evander and Tyson in Las Vegas, and I see The Wachowski Brothers; they have their very introverted, shy guys thing,” he said.
+“Cut to we’re working and doing a movie, and at the end, they presented me with a gift of a beautiful rendering of Neo and Morpheus in the Dojo fighting with a couple of photographs.
+On the back, Larry (Wachowski) wrote, ‘I had a dream about a man who wore mirrored sunglasses and spoke in riddles, and when I met you and heard your voice, I knew that you were that guy.’
 So he had heard my voice in his head.
 So that’s the deal.”

+Even more surprising—some actors passed on Morpheus entirely.
 Russell Crowe turned down the role of Morpheus because it wasn’t “interesting” to him.
 “I just didn’t get it,” he said.
 “I couldn’t get past page 42.
 That world was just not interesting to me.”
 Chow Yun-Fat, a Hong Kong actor best known for working with John Woo in action films, turned down the role of Morpheus as well.

 The directors hired comic book artists to storyboard the movie.
 The image of pills reflected in Morpheus’ glasses is straight out of the original concept art.